-If the child spends at least 40% of his or her time with each parent, the parents share joint physical custody of the child.
+If the child spends at least 40% of their time with each parent, the parents share joint physical custody of the child.

 Legal custody refers to the right of a parent to make important decisions about a child’s upbringing.
 This can include:

 Usually, a parent with physical custody of a child will at least share legal custody.
 Though the court may award joint legal custody to a parent who does not share joint physical custody.1